VictorTJiang/Victor_BlueStampPortfolio/index.md

 ![Headstone Image](basictwowiringdrivecircuiting.png)

-Figure x: A diagram of the wiring done to allow the robot to move off of preset instructions.
+Figure 5: A diagram of the wiring done to allow the robot to move off of preset instructions.
 Red wires are 5V or VCC (power), and black wires are GND (ground).
 The blue and green wires connect the motor drive to the Arduino.

 ## Challenges
 The assembly of the robot car went along smoothly, but the robot would not move.
 I originally thought it was a wiring problem, but after redoing the wiring it still would not move.
 I then noticed that the Arduino itself was not recieving power, so I swapped out the battery.
 When that still did not resolve the issue, I discovered that the problem was with the adapter.
 After replacing it the car functioned properly.